lewiseman/commands/git commands.md

 ## git push
 use this cmd when pushing a new branch to see how it should be done

+## git push --force
+push regardless of the difference in the remote repo

 ## git pull
 when upstream is set , to pull from github when changes made on the github and want them to reflect on local machine